How It Works

 How Well It Works

-Progestin hormone therapy has been shown to slow cancer cell growth for up to 30% of women
+Progestin hormone therapy has been shown to slow cancer cell growth for up to 30 out of 100 women

 who had advanced endometrial cancer.
 This therapy also helped to slow